19hours/sg-statutes/Acts/Competition Act.md

 (b) another commitment in substitution,

-for the purpose referred to in subsection (1).
+for the purpose referred to in subsection (1), (1A) or (1B), whichever is applicable, and any reference to a commitment accepted under any of those subsections includes a reference to a commitment varied or substituted under this subsection.

+[Act 15 of 2018 wef 16/05/2018]

-(4) A commitment may be released by the Commission where it has reasonable grounds for believing that the commitment is no longer necessary or appropriate for the purpose referred to in subsection (1).
+(4) A commitment may be released by the Commission where it has reasonable grounds for believing that the commitment is no longer necessary or appropriate for the purpose referred to in subsection (1), (1A) or (1B), whichever is applicable.

+[Act 15 of 2018 wef 16/05/2018]

 (5) Before accepting, varying, substituting or releasing a commitment, the Commission shall, except in exceptional circumstances, consult with such person as it thinks appropriate.